-Mahlo Gmbh: Birthplace Of The Weft Straightener
+Mahlo GmbH: Birthplace Of The Weft Straightener

-SAAL/DONAU, Germany — August 23, 2017 — On 5 August, Mahlo GmbH + Co.KG celebrated its 72 birthday.
-Then, over seven decades earlier, nobody could have guessed the success the “Dr. Eng.
+SAAL/DONAU, Germany — August 23, 2017 — On August 5, Mahlo GmbH + Co.KG celebrated its 72nd birthday.
+More than seven decades earlier, nobody could have guessed the success the “Dr. Eng.
 Heinz Mahlo Electromechanical Workshops” would have someday.
-The development of the first automatic weft straightener put the company in the position of a global market leader and ‘hidden champion’.
-Today, Mahlo employs over 200 people and operates in more than 100 countries.
+The development of the first automatic weft straightener put the company in the position of a global market leader and hidden champion.
+Today, Mahlo employs more than 200 people and operates in more than 100 countries.

 Global Novelty Weft Straightener